violence

 Reading

-Denis Johnson reads from his third and fourth books of poetry and from the short story collection Jesus' Son, which was published the year prior to this performance.
+Denis Johnson reads from his third and fourth books of poetry, The Incognito Lounge and Other Poems (1982) and The Veil (1987).
+He also reads from his short story collection Jesus' Son (1992), published the year prior to this reading.
+He primarily selects pieces set in Arizona.

 Reading